 Why the quote text matters

 The response includes the full quote text and date, which you can pipe into a quality check before approving the entry.
 A campaign that requires "quote with your thoughts on the new product" deserves more than a one-word quote like "nice".
-Most agencies I work with apply a minimum-character rule (typically 30 to 50 characters), a profanity check, and a required hashtag if the campaign uses one.
+Most teams running these campaigns apply a minimum-character rule (typically 30 to 50 characters), a profanity check, and a required hashtag if the campaign uses one.

 def quote_is_acceptable(quote_text: str, min_length: int = 30, required_hashtag: str = None) -> bool: